CLIP-VIS: Adapting CLIP for Open-Vocabulary Video Instance Segmentation: Experiments

 \subsection{Qualitative Results}

 Fig \ref{visual} presents some qualitative results of our proposed method.
 In Fig. \ref{Novel category results}, we show some video instance segmentation results on novel categories.
 Our CLIP-VIS can accurately classify these novel categories, such as hard drive, screwdriver, birthday card, dalmatian, magic cube and smartwatch.
 Moreover, our CLIP-VIS is capable of distinguishing between closely related categories, such as accurately classifying different species of bird, such as nightingale, sparrow, seagull, swallow and falcon in Fig. \ref{Similar category results}.
 In Fig. \ref{Tracking results}, we show the video instance segmentation results in complex scenes, including instance disappearing and reappearing, and instance occlusion.
-It can be observed that our CLIP-VIS can track the instances in these complex scenes.
+Our CLIP-VIS can track the instances in these complex scenes.
+Fig \ref{vis1} further visualizes the example of frames used for matching.
+Compared to adjacent or long-term matching, our method avoids selecting previous frame that exists a mistaken matching.
+As a result, our method perform a correct matching for the right cat in current frame.